turnkeylinux-apps/wordpress/README.rst

      CAPTCHA and Akismet integration.
    - `WP-Update-Notifier`_: Sends email to notify you if there are any updates for your WordPress site.
 Can notify about core, plugin and theme updates.
+   - `Seriously Simple Podcasting`_: Simple Podcasting from your WordPress site.

 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on port